orionjs/orionjs/website/docs/basics/resolvers.md

 ## Resolver types

-### Basic resolver
+### Query resolver

-Basic resolvers are controllers that can receive parameters and use them for a specific calculation, or to make a GraphQL Query to the database to return an element with its defined schema or of some other specific type.
+Query resolvers are controllers that can receive parameters and use them for a specific calculation, or to make a GraphQL Query to the database to return an element with its defined schema or of some other specific type.

 ```js
 import {resolver} from '@orion-js/resolvers'